cameraui/docs/recording/storage.md

 | 4K H.264 | 8 Mbit/s | ~86 GB | ~600 GB |
 | H.265 (HEVC) | about half the bitrate | roughly half the above | roughly half the above |

-Event recording only writes around motion or detections, so it uses a fraction of that, depending on how busy the scene is.
-When in doubt, start with a retention window or a storage cap and watch the per-camera rate (below) for a week.
+Event recording uses a fraction of that, depending on how busy the scene is.
+When in doubt, set a retention window or storage cap and watch the per-camera rate (below) for a week.

 ## How long they're kept

-Two limits decide when old footage is removed:

 - **Retention (Days).** Keep footage for up to this many days (0 means no day limit).
 - **Max Storage (GB).** Cap the total space recordings may use (0 means no cap).

-When a limit is reached, what happens depends on the **Retention Mode**:
+When a limit is reached, the **Retention Mode** decides:

 - **Overwrite** (default).
 The oldest recordings are deleted to make room, so recording never stops.
 - **Strict.** Nothing is deleted beyond the retention window.
 If the disk fills, recording pauses until you free space.

-Cleanup works through the oldest hours of every camera side by side, so a camera that records little cannot lose its whole history while a busy one keeps everything, and it stops as soon as enough space is free.
-Moments you marked as a [favorite](/recording/browsing#favorites) are carved out of it and stay playable however old they are.
+Cleanup takes the oldest hours of all cameras side by side, so a quiet camera cannot lose its whole history while a busy one keeps everything, and it stops once enough space is free.
+[Favorites](/recording/browsing#favorites) are skipped and stay playable however old they are.

 ## Free disk space

-Independent of those limits, camera.ui keeps part of the disk clear. **Min Free Space (GB)** sets that line: cleanup works to keep at least that much available, and recording pauses at half of it.
-Left at 0 the reserve is derived from the disk size, which is a share of the whole volume.
+Independent of those limits, **Min Free Space (GB)** keeps part of the disk clear: cleanup works to keep at least that much available, and recording pauses at half of it.
+At 0 the reserve is a share of the whole volume.

-Set your own line when the recordings share a disk with other data.
-A derived reserve on a large shared disk can be far bigger than you want, so recording pauses long before your storage cap is reached.
+Set your own value when the recordings share a disk with other data, otherwise the derived reserve on a large disk can pause recording long before your storage cap is reached.
 Values below 10 GB count as 10.

 ## Footage from removed cameras

-If you delete a camera, or unassign the NVR from it, its recordings stay on disk.
-They still count towards **Max Storage**, and retention and cleanup still remove them when the disk gets tight, like an active camera's recordings.
+If you delete a camera or unassign the NVR from it, its recordings stay on disk.
+They still count towards **Max Storage** and are aged out and cleaned up like an active camera's.

-To keep that footage instead, put an empty file named `.cameraui-keep` into the camera's folder in your recordings directory. camera.ui then leaves the folder alone: not counted, not aged out, not touched when space runs low.[^keepmarker]
+To keep that footage, put an empty file named `.cameraui-keep` into the camera's folder in your recordings directory. camera.ui then leaves the folder alone: not counted, not aged out, not touched when space runs low.[^keepmarker]

 [^keepmarker]: The marker only applies to cameras camera.ui no longer knows.
 The folder of an active camera follows retention and the storage cap either way.